The Beautiful Future is a collaboration between Nick Bonner of Koryo Studio, Dominic Johnson-Hill of Plastered 8.

 It took us seven years to decide to release this small number of fine-art prints.
 But, we were persuaded by the quality of modern-day printing.
 And the demand from our clients.

-With the virus epidemic we had time to think about releasing the prints and although likely as not we will go back to the same old, same old… we still believe it is still possible for a (relatively) beautiful future.
+With the virus pandemic, we had time to think about releasing the prints.
+And although likely as not we will go back to the same old, same old… We still believe it is still possible for a (relatively) beautiful future.

 We had held onto the art since 2008 waiting for the correct event to launch the project.
 It wasn’t until Beijing Design Week in 2013 that we decided to exhibit the artworks and overnight it went viral.

 We were staggered at the popularity of the images and the way the Chinese took the art to their hearts.
 Partly because of the beauty of the pieces but also because of the questions it raised of where the country was heading.
 Was this socialist utopia China’s version of the ‘American Dream’?
 The art opened a lot of debates and questions and became a massive sensation.

 I (Nick) met the artists for The Beautiful Future several times during the process of developing Dominic’s and my sketches.
 They are academically trained artists and the ones we selected had specialized in illustrative design.
 They are highly skilled but certainly, for them, it was an unusual project.